aws-samples/amazon-ec2-image-builder-samples/awstoe/README.md

 ./awstoe-local.sh run cookbook/conditional-install.yml --phases build
 ```

-`validate` runs natively and catches unknown actions, misspelled fields, missing phases, and undeclared `{{ }}` references - most of what `CreateComponent` checks, here without a deploy, credentials, or a network, so it fits a pre-commit hook or CI. `run` is what needs no service equivalent: it executes the document inside an Amazon Linux 2023 container (built from the [Dockerfile](Dockerfile)) and drops the same logs a real build produces under `./awstoe-logs/` - on failure the script prints the console tail. `--parameters name=value,name2=value2` passes component parameters.
+`validate` runs natively and catches unknown actions, misspelled fields, missing phases, and undeclared `{{ }}` references - most of what `CreateComponent` checks, here without a deploy, credentials, or a network, so it fits a pre-commit hook or CI.
+It checks against the host's action modules by default; `--os-platforms windows` (or `linux`, `darwin`) validates a document for another platform, so Windows components check out from a Linux machine. `run` is what needs no service equivalent: it executes the document inside an Amazon Linux 2023 container (built from the [Dockerfile](Dockerfile)) and drops the same logs a real build produces under `./awstoe-logs/` - on failure the script prints the console tail. `--parameters name=value,name2=value2` passes component parameters.

 Components run with no sandbox, and a rebooting step writes to your crontab and calls `shutdown` - inside the container neither touches your machine, the filesystem the component mutates is thrown away, and the environment matches your pipeline's Amazon Linux build instances. `run --host` skips the container if you know exactly what a document does; it refuses to run as root, and local runs block the `Reboot` action module in both modes, though a bare `exit 194` still gets through on the host.
 The container isn't a sandbox for components you don't trust.